Mature Masculine

 Novelty addiction: Using the language of devotion while seeking constant excitement.
 True devotion can find depth in the ordinary.

 Martyrdom: Sacrificing everything for the relationship.
-True devotion includes self-respect and keeps your own identity and boundaries.
+True devotion includes self-respect and keeps our own identity and boundaries.

 Cultivating Devotion

 Choose and keep choosing: Devotion is not a one-time decision; it's a daily practice.
-When you notice yourself drifting, choose again.
+When we notice ourselves drifting, choose again.
+We return to the love that had us choose in the first place.

 Stay through difficulty: Don't abandon ship at the first sign of trouble.
 Learn to work through conflict and discomfort.

-Find depth in the ordinary: Practice being satisfied with what you have.
+Find depth in the ordinary: Practice being satisfied with what we have, discovering richness in familiar territory.
+Cultivate a gratitude practice.

 Keep the play alive: Devotion without playfulness becomes duty.
-Bring your charm and delight to your committed relationships, not just to new ones.
+Bring our charm and delight to committed relationships, not just to new ones.

 Respect freedom within commitment: Don't confuse commitment with control.
-Let your partner have freedom within the container of devotion.
+Let our partner have freedom within the container of devotion.

-Be honest about your capacity: Don't commit to more than you can sustain.
-Your word means something because you don't give it lightly.
+Be honest about our capacity: Don't commit to more than we can sustain.
+Our word means something because we don't give it lightly.

-Let devotion deepen over time: True devotion grows.
-The best things come from sustained attention over time.
+Let devotion deepen over time: The best things come from sustained attention over time.

 Inquiry